-If your system loses power and beeps constantly but does not boot when power is restored, the BIOS is probably corrupted.
+If your system loses power and beeps constantly but does not boot when power is restored, the basic input/output system (BIOS) is probably corrupted.
 To restore the BIOS, perform the following steps:

-- 1 Disconnect the system from its power source. - 2 Go to a different system that is working properly, and download the BIOS flash executable utility for the system from the File Library located on the Dell support website at http://support.dell.com. - 3 On the working system, go to an MS-DOS prompt and type the command xxxxx -writehdrfile (where xxxxx is the name of the BIOS flash executable utility you downloaded). - Running this utility generates a file with an .hdr extension. - 4 Copy the .hdr file to a diskette. - 5 Insert the diskette into the diskette drive of the corrupted system and turn it on.
+- 1. Disconnect the system from its power source. - 2.
+Go to another working system, and download the BIOS flash executable utility for the system from the File Library located on the Dell support website at http://support.dell.com. - 3.
+On the working system, go to an MS-DOS prompt and type the command xxxxx -writehdrfile (where xxxxx is the name of the BIOS flash executable utility you downloaded).

+Running this utility generates a file with an .hdr extension.

+- 4. Copy the .hdr file to a diskette. - 5.
+Insert the diskette into the diskette drive of the corrupted system and turn it on.

-- The system automatically flashes the BIOS from the diskette. - 6 When the system begins to restart and the Dell logo screen appears, remove the diskette from the diskette drive so that the system does not boot from the diskette again.
+The system automatically flashes the BIOS from the diskette.

+6. When the system begins to restart and the Dell logo screen appears, remove the diskette from the diskette drive so that the system does not boot from the diskette again.